LFE89/nello_one_without_cloud/README.md

 The second one is being used as a MQTT topic identifier for a specific device:
 **Second id**: format X##### (6 digits)

-After the subscription process is done, the device and the cloud system exchange different kind of base64 encoded messages with QoS 1.
+After the subscription process is done, nello and the cloud system exchange different kind of base64 encoded messages with QoS 1.

 **1. Topic: map**
 Nello device -> Nello Backend (MQTT Broker)